Poland orders stricter pandemic measures for Easter period

 “Poland is in the most difficult moment of the pandemic in 13 months,” Morawiecki said.

+After the announcement, people rushed to get appointments at hair and beauty salons before the lockdown, causing a popular beauty salon booking app to crash.

-He hailed mass vaccination as the key to Poland eventually emerging from the pandemic, noting that medical workers, who have already been vaccinated in higher numbers, are already seeing a sharp drop in illness and death.
+Morawiecki hailed mass vaccination as the key to Poland eventually emerging from the pandemic, noting that medical workers, who have already been vaccinated in high numbers, are already seeing a sharp drop in illness and death.

-Elsewhere in the region, Hungary, with the world’s highest death rate per capita in recent days, set a record for daily deaths on Thursday with 252.
-That brings the death toll to nearly 19,000 in the country, whose population is less than 10 million.
+Elsewhere in the region, Hungary, with the world’s highest per capita death rate, set a record for daily deaths on Thursday with 252.
+That brings the death toll to nearly 19,000 in the country, which has a population of less than 10 million.

-In Poland, officials say this “third wave” of the pandemic is driven by the highly contagious virus variant first detected in Britain, which now makes up most of the new cases.
+In Poland, officials say the “third wave” of the pandemic was being driven by the highly contagious virus variant first detected in Britain, which now makes up most of the new cases.
+With a population of 38 million, Poland has reported over 50,000 deaths in the pandemic.

 “The evolution of the virus and the British mutation is leading not only to more infections, but also causing more hospitalizations,” Health Minister Adam Niedzielski said.